dagraham/etm-dgraham/README.md

         includes summary waldo

 and press return to see a list of reminders in which either the summary or the `@d` element includes a match for the case-insensitive regular expression "waldo".
 Each line of the display contains the item type, the summary and the document id of the matching reminder.
+You can use `in` as an abbreviation for `includes`.
 As another example

         exists u and ~exists i